See also

 In 1881 James was with the family at Blagdon.

 In 1894 he seems to have joined the Royal Navy.
 In his naval records his date of birth was given as 24 December 1872, in Crediton, Devon.
-His birth was registered as 23rd December 1871.
-As there was no James Heard registered for the RN dob, and no Heard registered in Crediton except this James it is reasonable to assume that he gave the incorrect dob when he signed up.
+His birth is registered as 23rd December 1871.
+As there was no James Heard registered for the RN dob, and no Heard registered in Crediton except this James, it is reasonable to assume that he gave the incorrect dob when he signed up.

 Note on Husband: James HEARD (2)